Closing the gap between SVRG and TD-SVRG with Gradient Splitting: Introduction

+Additionally, there is a qualitative discrepancy in the current results: the current analysis of the SVRG-enhanced TD algorithm requires complexity that is {\em quadratic} in terms of the condition number, which does not align with the complexity of classical SVRG in the convex setting with its {\em linear} dependency on the condition number.
+This gap, not addressed by the previous literature, remains an unresolved question.

-In this paper we analyze the convergence of SVRG applied to TD (TD-SVRG) in both finite sample and online sampling cases.
+In this paper we analyze the convergence of SVRG applied to TD (for convenience we call it TD-SVRG) in both finite sample and online sampling cases.
 Our theoretical results are summarized in Table~\ref{param-comp-table}.
 Our key contributions are:

 \begin{itemize} \item For the finite sample case, we show that TD-SVRG has the same convergence rate as SVRG in the convex optimization setting.
 In particular, we replace the quadratic scaling with the condition number by linear scaling and remove extraneous factors depending on the diagonalizing matrix.
-Notably, we use a simple, pre-determined learning rate of $1/8$. \item For i.i.d. online sampling, we similarly achieve better rates with simpler analysis.
-Again, we are first to show that TD-SVRG has the same convergence rate as SVRG in the convex optimization setting with a predetermined learning rate of $1/8$, and a linear rather than quadratic scaling with the condition number.
-Similar improvement is obtained for Markovian sampling. \item {Our algorithms, along with the parameters leading to theoretical guarantees, are the first amenable to be implementable in practice.
-Previous theoretical results required a batch size so large that they were impractical (see Subsection \ref{app:comp_batch_sizes}) and parameter search had to be used in implementation instead of the parameters appearing in the theoretical results.
-In particular, we include experiments that show our theoretically obtained batch size and learning rate can be applied in practice: we show they achieve geometric convergence and outperform other algorithms which use parameters chosen by grid search.} \end{itemize}
+Notably, we use a simple, pre-determined learning rate of $1/8$ to do this. \item For i.i.d. online sampling, we similarly achieve better rates with simpler analysis.
+Again, our analysis is the first to show that TD-SVRG has the same convergence rate as SVRG in the convex optimization setting with a predetermined learning rate of $1/8$, and a linear rather than quadratic scaling with the condition number.
+Similar improvement is obtained for Markovian sampling. \item Our theoretical findings have significant practical implications: Previous analyses for both finite sample and online sampling scenarios require batch sizes so large as to be impractical.
+In contrast, our analysis leads to batch-sizes that are implementable in practice.
+A simple example of random MDPs illustrating this is given in Table 2. \item We conducted experimental studies demonstrating that our theoretically derived batch size and learning rate achieve geometric convergence and outperform other algorithms that rely on parameters selected via grid search, as detailed in Section \ref{sec_alg_comp} and Appendix \ref{sec_add_experiments}.
+Specifically, we have re-done earlier experiments from \cite{Du2017} and found that our TD-SVRG method with parameters coming from our theoretical analysis converges much faster than previous best SVRG based algorithm (PD SVRG): on average, it requires 132 times fewer iterations to contract by a factor of $0.5$.
+Note that this comparison favors previous work due; specifically we use parameters from our theorems whereas previous work uses parameters selected by grid search.
+When we also run our algorithm with parameters chosen via grid search this disparity increases to 180 times. \end{itemize}